 - 1. Successfully complete the prescribed curriculum of 120 semester hours: - a) Complete all the related general education College course requirements.
 (60 semester credit hours) with a minimum GPA of a 2.5 on a 4.0 scale. - b) Complete all required nursing courses (60 semester credit hours) with a minimum GPA of a 2.5 on a 4.0 scale. - 2.
 Earn a minimum of 30 semester credit hours of nursing coursework from Lakeview College of Nursing. - 3.
-Complete 20 hours of Service throughout the curriculum that includes a final project during the last semester.
+Complete 20 hours of Service Learning throughout the curriculum.
 This service requirement will be implemented with students who start in the fall of 2018. - 4.
 Attend in person, a three-day NCLEX-RN review class, offered by LCN, in the last semester of coursework.